Bowlercc/The-Protocol/README.md

 **A response toolkit for the infertility and childlessness community.**

-When someone says "just relax" or "have you tried adopting?" — you'll have words ready.
+When someone says "just relax" or "have you tried adopting?", you'll have words ready.

 ---